Labanoras Forest

 The Labanoras Forest mainly consists of pine trees.
 There are some birch, spruce, black alder groves.
 Soils are sandy, light, densely covered by cup lichen.
-The forest is rich in edible mushrooms, billberries, cranberries, and cowberries.
+The forest is rich in edible mushrooms, bilberries, cranberries, and cowberries.
 Collection of these mushrooms and berries are an important part of the local economy.
-The fauna includes many endangered species, such as the gray wolf, wood grouse, black grouse, hoopoe, Eurasian eagle-owl, osprey, mountain hare, stoat, Coronella austriaca, great capricorn beetle, and Lucanus cervus.
+The fauna includes many endangered species, such as the gray wolf, wood grouse, black grouse, hoopoe, Eurasian eagle-owl, osprey, mountain hare, stoat, Coronella austriaca and great capricorn beetle.